IsitaRex/Vibe-Sorcery/README.md

   ```bash
   python main.py -o playlist -n 6 -d 47.0
    ```

-Voilà!
-Your mood-synchronized playlist is ready to be enjoyed.
-Prepare yourself for a musical journey where each song flows as if your own heart were the DJ. 🎵✨

 ## How does the magic in Vibe Sorcery work?  🪄
 ![Vibe Sorcery Pipeline](docs/pipeline.png)